MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 The colony divides into two communities over Mary Purnell's rightful stand in authority (co-founder), and her desire to reorganize.

-Both Israelite communities prosper and grow with new growth in membership and become the economic power of SW Michigan through tourism, agriculture and industries, as both the largest property owners and tax payers in the region for the next 30 years.
+Both Israelite communities prosper and grow with new growth in membership and rise to become the economic power of SW Michigan through tourism, agriculture and industries, as both the largest property owners and tax payers in the region for the next 30 years.
+The “golden years of Berrien County history” is now seen to coincide with the golden years of the colonies (1910-1970).

 One individual within the State Attorney-general's team of prosecutors would soon after become the youngest governor (Greene) elect in the State's history.